-The Turkish ministry of health says the preliminary results show the use of sarin gas.
-Sarin is a colorless, odorless liquid and is highly volatile moving easily from liquid to a gas, that unlike chlorine which the Assad government has used on a regular basis, does not dissipate quickly.
-This explains the high number of fatalities.
-The victims in Syria and Turkey show all the hallmarks of a sarin attack – including twitching, jerking and foaming at the mouth.
+The Turkish Ministry of Health says preliminary test results show the use of sarin gas.
+Sarin is a colorless, odorless liquid and is highly volatile while moving from its liquid state to a gas.
+Unlike chlorine, which the Assad government has used on a regular basis, sarin does not dissipate quickly.
+The victims in Tuesday’s attack showed all the hallmarks of a sarin attack – including twitching, jerking and foaming at the mouth.

 Trump's decision to attack Syria came three-and-a-half years after President Barack Obama threatened Assad with military action after an earlier chemical weapons attack killed hundreds outside of Damascus.
 Obama had declared the use of such weapons a "red line."
 At the time, several American ships in the Mediterranean were poised to launch missiles, only for Obama to abruptly pull back after key U.S. ally Britain and the U.S. Congress balked at his plan.

 He opted instead for the Russian-backed plan that was supposed to remove and eliminate Syria's chemical weapons stockpiles.

 The world learned of the chemical attack earlier in the week in footage that showed people dying in the streets and bodies of children stacked in piles.